sandviklee/BookOverflow/README.md

 ## Typesense

+Warning: To see the searchbox and use typesense on the application, you need to be on the NTNU network.
+This can be achieved by being on the network or using a VPN.

 BookOverflow uses Typesense for search.
 Typesense can run as a local or remote server.
 Currently, we use the Virtual Machine at <http://TDT4140-29.idi.ntnu.no:8108> as our Typesense server.

 ##### Typesense Setup